kopiro/homebridge-playstation/README.md

 Before doing anything, switch on your PlayStation.

-Now you need to configure **PlayActor** and follow the authentication process provided by the library; to do so, open the Homebridge Terminal and run:
+Now you need to configure **PlayActor** and follow the authentication process provided by the library; to do so, open the terminal in the HomeBridge UI (make sure you don't run these commands as `root`, you need to run them as `homebridge` user!) and run:

 ```bash
 homebridge-playstation-login